Moldorm 2 Bumper Bounce

 Frame rules

 Ahhh, frame rules.
-One of the most well-known concepts in the game.
+One of the most well-renowned concepts in the game.
 Bumper-to-sprite interactions are no exception, and they use the standard collision frame rule calculation.
 Take the sprite slot of the sprite in question and exclusive-OR it with the frame counter.
 Finally, look at the bottom 2 bits.
 If they're both 0, then the collision check proceeds.
 But this one has an efficient twist.

 Altitude